 The eMMC MASK button is located on the front for revision 2 of the unit.

-You should see the following while the image is being flashed, be patient as it can take a couple minutes to complete.
-Do not cancel the process or it will leave your Defend-O-Tron in an unstable and/or unusable state.
+Do not cancel the process or it will leave your Defend-O-Tron in an unstable and/or unusable state